trongnguyen24/Summarizerrrr/deep-dive-tool-architecture-plan.md

 /**
  * Resolves the effective provider and model for a tool
  * Priority:
+ * 1. If useGeminiBasic = true: Use Gemini Basic with API key
- * 1. Tool's custom provider (if configured and has API key)
+ * 2. If useGeminiBasic = false: Use custom provider (if has API key)
- * 2. Gemini Basic (if API key exists)
  * 3. Error: require configuration
  */
 function resolveToolProvider(toolName) {
   const toolConfig = settings.tools[toolName]

-  // Case 1: Tool has custom provider configured if (toolConfig.provider !== 'gemini-basic') {
+  // Case 1: Use Gemini Basic
-    const providerKey = getProviderApiKey(toolConfig.provider)
+  if (toolConfig.useGeminiBasic) {
-    if (providerKey && providerKey.trim() !== '') {
+    if (settings.geminiApiKey && settings.geminiApiKey.trim() !== '') {
       return {
-        provider: toolConfig.provider,
+        provider: 'gemini',
-        model: toolConfig.model,
+        model: 'gemini-2.5-flash-lite',
+        temperature: 0.7,
+        topP: 0.9,
       }
     }
+    throw new Error(
+      'Gemini API key is required.
+Please configure it in Settings.'
+    )
   }

+  // Case 2: Use custom provider
+  const providerKey = getProviderApiKey(toolConfig.customProvider)
-  // Case 2: Fallback to Gemini Basic if (settings.geminiApiKey && settings.geminiApiKey.trim() !== '') {
+  if (providerKey && providerKey.trim() !== '') {
     return {
-      provider: 'gemini',
+      provider: toolConfig.customProvider,
-      model: 'gemini-2.5-flash-lite', // Fixed model for Basic }
+      model: toolConfig.customModel,
+      temperature: 0.7,
+      topP: 0.9,
     }
+  }

   // Case 3: No valid provider
-  throw new Error('No valid provider configured for this tool') }
+  throw new Error(
+    `Custom provider "${toolConfig.customProvider}" is not configured.
+Please add API key in Settings.` )
+}
 ```